 He brought the hospital this last time on returning from the outside,

-comes the old cat rubbing himself against the Morris chair in which the
+Here comes the old cat rubbing himself against the Morris chair in which

-the desk is the file of hundreds of his interesting films, next to it a
+on the desk is the file of hundreds of his interesting films, next to it a statuettte

-statuettte of a biship in robes and mitre;
+of a biship in robes and mitre; over

-over the back of the chair in which I sit is a beaded hindsack with the
+the back of the chair in which I sit is a beaded hindsack with the word Haero

-word Haero (I stick) which he has carried thousands of miles on his sled
+(I stick) which he has carried thousands of miles on his sled containing dry

-On yon bookcase is an old dog collar conspicuous for its adornment of
+yon bookcase is an old dog collar conspicuous for its adornment of brass with

 1904 LINGO 1910